Deepak Devrani's late strike seals three points for TRAU FC against Indian Arrows | Goal.com

 Deepak Devrani scored the only goal of the match with a brilliant back-volley in the 89th minute to seal crucial three points for his side at home.

-The Imphal-based club climbed up to the fourth position on the league table with 22 points from 17 matches while Indian Arrows languished at the rock-bottom position with nine points from 16 matches.
+The Imphal-based club climbed up to the fourth position on the league table with 22 points from 17 matches while Indian Arrows continue to be at the bottom position with nine points from 16 matches.

-Venkatesh too made three changes in Arrows starting eleven as Bikash Yumnam, RV Hormipam and Suranjit Singh came in place of Saurabh Meher, Hendry Antonay and Gurkirat Singh.
+Whereas his opposite number Venkatesh Shanmugam too made three changes in Arrows starting eleven as Bikash Yumnam, RV Hormipam and Suranjit Singh came in place of Saurabh Meher, Hendry Antonay and Gurkirat Singh.

 The game got off to a very scrappy start with neither team creating any positive move in the attacking third.
-TRAU were the better of the two sides in the first half as they dominated ball possession.
+TRAU ended the first half with more ball possession but little to show for their efforts in front of goal.

-The hosts started the second half on a brighter note and came close to break the deadlock in the 49th minute.
+They started the second half in the same vein and came close to break the deadlock in the 49th minute.
 Joseph Olaleye received a cross from Loken Meitei inside the box and attempted a shot from close range but failed to keep the ball on target.

-Indian Arrows took control of the game in the final quarter of the match after Venkatesh had brought in star player Vikram Pratap Singh in place of T. Suranjit Singh.
+Indian Arrows took control of the game in the final quarter of the match after Venkatesh had threw in Vikram Pratap Singh in place of T. Suranjit Singh.

-Vikram Pratap Singh initiated the move from the right flank and sent an inch-perfect ball inside the box and Raj had to just push the ball into the net but he failed to get a touch of the ball from a handshaking distance.
+Vikram Pratap initiated the move from the right flank and sent an inch-perfect ball inside the box.
+Raj had to just push the ball into the net but he failed to get a touch of the ball from a handshaking distance.

-TRAU finally broke the deadlock in the 89th minute thanks to a world-class goal from Deepak Devrani.
+TRAU made the most of the profligacy of their opposition and scored the opener and the eventual-winner in the 89th minute thanks to a world-class goal from Deepak Devrani.
 The move started with Tanmoy Ghosh's throw-in which Uche intercepted and sent it back to the defender.
 Ghosh sent a cross in the second attempt which Akash Mishra unconvincingly cleared.
-Devrani attempted a back-volley from the rebound ball and found the back of the net.
+Devrani attempted a back-volley from the rebound ball and found the back of the net to seal the three points.